 - Be honest.
 No one is perfect and even seasoned leaders can struggle with understanding how to implement diversity.
 Approaching the issue with honesty will show self-reflection and encourage others to join in on improving the problem.

 In fact, the awkwardness that comes with not understanding those around you is what makes diverse teams work so well.
 In a cognitive intelligence study done by MIT engineers, researchers observed that successful teams had three things in common:

-4. 57% of Employees Think Their Companies Should be More Diverse
+4. 57% of Employees Think Their Companies Should Be More Diverse

 Your employees want to be more productive.
 They want racial diversity in the workplace as much as anyone else.
-Working with the same people, who’ve shared their background and experiences can be nice, but it becoming boring rather quickly.
+Working with the same people, who’ve shared their background and experiences, can be nice, but it’s becoming boring rather quickly.
 Without a flood of new experiences to keep them motivated and excited about the people they work with, there’s a chance they could get burnt out.
 So when it comes to diversity, you can be sure your employees have your back.

 5. 40% of People Think There’s a Double-Standard Against Hiring Women

 A recent Pew study asked respondents this question, and the stat reveals just how much bias against women in the workplace there is.
-Both women and men are more likely to hire men over women, and it’s likely what leads to a lack of gender diversity in the workplace, as well as problems with women in leader (which we discussed in an earlier stat).
+Both women and men are more likely to hire men over women, and it’s likely what leads to a lack of gender diversity in the workplace, as well as problems with women in leadership positions (which we discussed in an earlier stat).
 Companies need to recognize this bias and implement programs which favor women in order to counteract this inherent bias in hiring.

 6. Blind Applications Lead to Five Times More Women

 It sounds like a bit of an exaggeration to say that, but in reality, this stat demonstrates just how few women are considered in male-dominated fields.
-In Orchestras, when companies switched from auditions where they could see the candidate to blind auditions, the percentage of women members in the orchestra jumped from 5% to 25%.
+In Orchestras, when companies switched from auditions where they could see the candidate to blind auditions, the percentage of female members in the orchestra jumped from 5% to 25%.
 Similarly, institutions using a double-blind method to review scientific studies have similarly increased the number of women who get published in journals.
-This good in adding diversity to your team while also helping your team perform overall.
-In a large study done in 2015 of more than 4,600 people, teams that welcomed more women performed better than those with fewer or no women.
+This is good in adding diversity to your team while also helping your team perform overall.
+In a large study of more than 4,600 people, teams that welcomed more women performed better than those with fewer or no women.

 - Make it a process.
 Create a list of questions and tasks that every candidate must answer and in the same manner and point of the assessment.
-Keeping consistency ensures everyone has equal opportunity to perform well.
+Keeping consistency ensures everyone has an equal opportunity to perform well.

 - Make a justified decision.
 Don’t decide right away on which candidate is the best choice.
 Look over your notes and justify why they are (or aren’t) the best fit.
 Write down your reasoning and make sure that it is based on more than just superficial facts.
 Welcoming more than one colleague into this decision will help deter bias.

-Hiring bilingual employees, no matter what other language they may speak, is one great way to increase diversity in your company and see a few immediate benefits.
+Hiring bilingual employees, no matter what other languages they may speak is one great way to increase diversity in your company and see a few immediate benefits.
 If many of your employees interact with customers and clients on a regular basis, being able to speak multiple languages is a huge boon for your business.
 When a customer who does not speak English is interested in your product, having someone who speaks their language makes the transaction happen that much more smoothly.